centre-for-humanities-computing/fabula_pipeline/README.md

 pip install -r requirements.txt
 ```

-The pipeline scripts assumes that the books, which should go through the pipeline, are in individual .txt-files and the filename corresponds to the book's id (5 integers) with three 0's in front.
-E.g.:
+The pipeline scripts assumes that the books, which should go through the pipeline, are in individual .txt-files with unique filenames, e.g.,:

     book_files
-        \_ 00034231.txt
+        \_ 00000001.txt
-        \_ 00018472.txt
+        \_ 00000002.txt
-        \_ 00019923.txt
+        \_ 00000003.txt
         ..
         ..